As you hopefully know, an interval is the distance in pitch between any two musical notes.

-When augmented intervals are inverted they become diminished and vice versa, diminished intervals when inverted become augmented.
+When augmented intervals are inverted, they become diminished and vice versa, diminished intervals when inverted, become augmented.

 For example, a diminished 5th when inverted becomes an augmented 4th and vice versa.

-Inverted intervals always add up to 9
+Inverted Intervals Always add up to 9

-An interesting thing about inverted intervals is that when both added together they always add up to nine.
+An interesting thing about inverted intervals is that when both are added together they always add up to nine.

 Or a minor 2nd when inverted becomes a major 7th: 2 + 7 = 9

-What’s the point of inverting intervals?
+What’s the Point of Inverting Intervals?

 I don’t know about you, but I’m certainly not too familiar with the E# major scale so this is will be quite a hard interval to work out.

-But, if we invert it, C becomes the bottom note and I know the C major scale very well.
+But, if we invert it, C becomes the bottom note, and I know the C major scale very well.

 Now I know it’s going to be some kind of diminished interval.

 So I can ask: 3 + what = 9?
-It’s of course 6, which means that the original interval is going to be a diminished 6th.
+It’s, of course, 6, which means that the original interval is going to be a diminished 6th.

 For reference, here is a chart of all the intervals when they’re inverted.